Gerstep/News360-SDK/Android.md

 }
 ```

-List of all custom fields:
+List of the custom fields:

 ```java
 protected News360ImageView image;